inertia186/freakazoid/README.md

 ## Get in touch!

 If you're using Freakazoid, I'd love to hear from you.
 Drop me a line and tell me what you think!
-I'm @inertia on STEEM and Discord.
+I'm @inertia on Hive and Discord.

 ## License